-Our Transitions Team provide a wealth of knowledge for families seeking information and/or services.
-We understand that families and individuals are the true experts in what supports they need and our team can assist in connecting you with community resources; education about options for care and support; provide information and make referrals for government programs; assist with futures planning and so much more.
+Our New Services Team provides a wealth of knowledge for families seeking information, resources and/or services.
+We understand that families and individuals are the true experts in what supports they need and our team can assist in connecting you with community resources; education about options for care and support; provide information; assist with futures planning, and so much more.

-Families who have questions or are in need of services are encouraged to take advantage of the Short-Term Assistance and Referral Program (STAR).
-STAR Coordinators assist people in learning what is required to meet the state law definition of developmentally disabled, navigating the eligibility process, and understanding what services, other than waiver, may be available.
+If you are new to disability services we encourage you to take advantage of the Short-Term Assistance and Referral Program (STAR).
+STAR Coordinators assist people in learning what is required to meet the state law definition of developmentally disabled, navigating the eligibility process, and understanding what services, other than Medicaid waiver supports, may be available.
 This program is funded through the State of Alaska, Department of Health and Social Services.
-For those in need of assistance in applying for developmental disability determination, completing a registration and review form, or require other supports and/or assistance in applying for state funded grants and/or programs please contact a STAR Coordinator nearest you.
+For those in need of assistance in applying for developmental disability determination, completing a registration and review form for the IDD waiver, or require other supports and/or assistance in applying for state funded grants and/or programs please contact a STAR Coordinator nearest you.

 Families who are already eligible for services can contact Hope’s New Services Team directly at firstname.lastname@example.org or by phone at 907-433-4897.
 We look forward to helping you navigate the road to ensure you and/or your family member has a successful journey in securing the services and supports desired.